Directions and industry requirements are regularly updated

 - minimise the number of individuals involved in activities that need to occur within 1.5m of each other

-- provide personal protective equipment (PPE) (for example, gloves, masks and/or face shields)
+- provide personal protective equipment (PPE) (for example, gloves or masks)

 Note: Minimise employee numbers in restricted spaces (for example, lift shafts).